matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

   A special value of `"main"` corresponds to the receipt being for the "main" timeline (i.e. events which are not part of a thread).

+  If this field is not provided than the receipt applies to the unthreaded version of the room.

 The following conditions are errors and should be rejected with a `400` error with `errcode` of `M_INVALID_PARAM`: